 In addition, please complete this form in the event of Failing to Provide BackUp Staff for an Innovations Incident.
 Providers are not required to submit this information to us directly but are required to have it upon request from Care Coordinators or Provider Monitoring.

 Below is a video of the Incident Response Improvement System (IRIS) webinar training that we hosted for providers.
-The Incidence Response Team will be still available for questions by email or phone and to do one on one trainings of IRIS.
+The Incident Report Team will be still available for questions by email or phone and to do one on one trainings of IRIS.

 Providers must report ALL consumer deaths whenever they become aware of it—even if the death occurred while the individual was not under the provider’s care.